Quick Answer

 Like all diesel air heaters, a self-generating diesel heater needs electrical power during startup.

-The startup process may require power for:
+The startup process may require power for several components:

 Step 2: Diesel Combustion

-This combustion creates heat.
-The heater transfers that heat to the air that is delivered into the heated space.
+Once started, the heater burns diesel inside a sealed combustion chamber.
+This combustion creates heat, and the heater transfers that heat to the air delivered into the heated space.

 At the same time, exhaust gas is produced.
 That exhaust must always be routed outdoors through the exhaust system.